SIR Epidemics in Interconnected Networks: threshold curve and phase transition: Modelling Spillover

 In a contact network where there are already some infected individuals, the spread of a disease can occur, and various factors influence the extent of the spread.
 However, if we keep all other properties of the network constant, it has been observed that when the initial number of infected individuals is low, the threshold for an epidemic to occur becomes higher.
 This means that if the initial number of infected individuals is very low, the spread of the disease can be controlled \citep{machado2022effect}.

 In our work, when the number of infected individuals in the new host network exceeds a significant threshold (considered as three), it indicates an effective spillover event.
 Therefore, if the number of infected agents resulting from spillover in the host network is less than three, the spillover size is considered zero.
 Similarly, if the probability of spillover in the host network (calculated as the ratio of spillover occurrences to the total number of realizations) is less than 0.1, it is classified as a non-spillover scenario.
+These assumptions are in line with previous research on the stochastic epidemic model \citep{andersson2012stochastic}.

-To simulate the spillover events, we have used the Generalized Epidemic Mean Field (GEMF) framework developed by the Network Science and Engineering (NetSE) group at Kansas State University \citep{darabi2013generalized,sahneh2013generalized}.
-We have used the Matlab version for simulation.
+To simulate the spillover events, we have used the stochastic simulator GEMFsim based on the Generalized Epidemic Mean Field (GEMF) framework developed by the Network Science and Engineering (NetSE) group at Kansas State University \citep{sahneh2013generalized, sahneh2017gemfsim}.
+We have used the Matlab and Python version for simulation.